 - Continue publishing 2–3 new posts per week

-- Optimise existing content based on search console data
+- Optimize existing content based on search data

 - Build your email list actively